Pharmacy technicians are a vital part of the pharmacy team and work under the supervision, direction, or guidance of a pharmacist.

 - medicines information

-The training consists of two years consecutive work-based experience under the direction of a pharmacist to whom the trainee is directly accountable for not less than 14 hours per week.
+As a vocational course, it is flexible in its delivery.
+It can be delivered face-to-face, at a distance, online or a combination of these.
+The training consists of two years consecutive work-based experience under the direction of a pharmacist or pharmacy technician* to whom the trainee is directly accountable for not less than 14 hours per week.

-To qualify as a pharmacy technician, you need to complete both a GPHC-approved competency-based qualification and a knowledge-based qualification.
+To qualify as a pharmacy technician you need to complete a GPhC-approved integrated competency and knowledge-based qualification/course^

 The entry requirements will vary depending on the course provider.
 However, as a guide, you might be expected to have the equivalent of four GCSEs at Grade C and above, including mathematics, English language, science and one other subject.
 You will also need to be working in a pharmacy under the supervision of a pharmacist or pharmacy technician* as per our criteria for registration as a pharmacy technician in Great Britain - January 2021 [PDF 747 KB]